wp-plugins/sidebar-photoblog/readme.txt

 === Sidebar Photoblog ===
 Contributors: Hassan Jahangiry
 Donate link:
-Tags: photo,photoblog,image,images,widget,sidebar,wpmu,media,upload,picture,pictures,widget,share,gallery
+Tags: photo,photoblog,image,images,widget,sidebar,wpmu,media,upload,picture,pictures,widget,share,gallery, random,
 Requires at least: 2.5
-Tested up to: 2.8
+Tested up to: 2.8.3
 Stable tag: 2.8

 A simple but reliable photoblog plugin for WordPress helps you to share your daily photos on your sidebar easily.

 == Description ==

-=New Features=
-*Ability to show photos random.
-*Multilingual

 There are several photo blog plug-in for WordPress.
 Most of them assume that you are a professional photographer who makes lots of money via his/her camera.
 We are perfect for bloggers.